Bhagavad Gita Chapter 6 Verse 9 Meaning

 Available in 28 languages

-This verse from Chapter 6 of the Bhagavad Gita highlights a practical insight: He who is of the same mind towards the good-hearted, friends, enemies, the indifferent, the neutral, the hateful, the relatives, the righteous, and the unrighteous, excels.
+This verse carries the weight of lived truth.
+He who is of the same mind towards the good-hearted, friends, enemies, the indifferent, the neutral, the hateful, the relatives, the righteous, and the unrighteous, excels.
+In the context of the practical discipline of meditation and the balanced life that supports spiritual growth, these words illuminate the principle of self-mastery from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team